davewsmith/django42_play/NOTES.md

 Added the rest of the plumbing to get Sensor and SensorSample into the Admin.
 Looks good.

 Added a sensor, added a dummy sample, deleted the sensor, and noted that the Admin advise that the sample would also be deleted.
-So it appears Django is involved in enforcing the cascase.
+So it appears Django is involved in enforcing the cascade.
 I wonder if the intervention I added from the Stackoverflow question is having any effect?
 An experiment shows no, so removing it.

 Plumbed in support for `django-dotenv` per their docs.
 Added example usage.

 Plumbed in a management command to pool sensors and save fake samples.
 Now to decide where the real polling code belongs.

 And, yay!
-We're pulling data from api.purpleair.com.
+We're pulling data from https://api.purpleair.com

 That isn't the intent of this exercise, though it provides an excuse to do a bit more Admin customization.

 Not a fan of embedding markup in models, but that's what the Django docs suggest for some custom Admin columns.